 Fanny Edenroth-Cato – Stockholm University (February to May 2018)

 Fanny Edenroth-Cato is a doctoral student from Stockholm University.
 Her thesis investigates notions of sensitivity, vulnerability and the highly sensitive person (HSP) are constructed and negotiated in online interaction and how the category is launched and distributed in a Swedish context.
 The aim is to analyze discursive practices through production of knowledge/expertise, social categorization and identity in relation to its’ digital, societal and historical contexts.
 The methodological framework is discursive psychology and poststructuralist theory.
 The empirical material is from a parenting online forum, a youth online forum, web-blogs and a selection of modern parenting advice literature from different periods.
 Fanny is working with colleagues in Health and Biofutures and busy writing the final parts of her thesis.

-Professor Bronwen Lichtenstein – The University of Alabama
+Professor Bronwen Lichtenstein – The University of Alabama (October – December 2017)

-Bronwen Lichtenstein, Ph.D., is professor of sociology in the Department of Criminology and Criminal Justice at The University of Alabama, USA.
+Bronwen Lichtenstein, is Professor of Sociology in the Department of Criminology and Criminal Justice at The University of Alabama, USA.
 She is also a research fellow at the Rural Center for HIV/STD Prevention at Indiana University-Bloomington, a past president of the mental health section of the International Sociological Association, and a term member of the Governor of Alabama’s AIDS Commission for Children, Youth and Adults.
 Her published articles and funded research projects are on stigma, STDS, HIV/AIDS, illicit drug use, health disparities, and the social dimensions of home foreclosure in the United States.